vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[3]loading/page.md

 Providers are auto-selected during the source selection process and dynamically loaded via a [`MediaProviderLoader`](https://github.com/vidstack/player/blob/main/packages/vidstack/src/player/media/providers/types.ts#L14).
-The loader is responsible for determining whether the underlying provider can play a given source, dynamically loading the provider when needed, and rendering content inside the `<media-outlet>`.
+The loader is responsible for determining whether the underlying provider can play a given source, dynamically loading the provider when needed, and rendering content inside the `<media-provider>`.
 Rendered output includes `<audio>`, `<video>`, and `<iframe>` elements.

 When a provider is selected via the [source selection](#selection-process) process, it will go